askiiart/cat2text-rs/README.md

 ### Shell completions

 To generate shell completions, you can run `cat2text generate-$(basename $SHELL)-completions | source` on *nix systems using bash, zsh, or fish.

-## Limitations

-This currently only supports lowercase text in the latin alphabet, and byte arrays.

-## TODO

-- Add error handling
-- Optimize code